New Patients

 Can I get a second opinion if I'm already in care elsewhere?

 Yes.
-Second-opinion evaluations are a meaningful part of this practice’s focus.
-You don’t need to leave your current provider to get a second perspective.
+Second-opinion evaluations are a meaningful part of this practice's focus.
+You do not need to leave your current provider to get a second perspective.

 What if I'm in crisis or need urgent care?